InternetOfPeers/hiero-json-rpc-relay-proxy/README.md

-# Hiero JSON-RPC Relay Proxy
+# Community Managed Hiero JSON-RPC Relay Proxy

-A monorepo containing a dynamic JSON-RPC relay proxy that routes Ethereum requests to different backend servers based on contract addresses.
+A monorepo containing a community-managed dynamic JSON-RPC relay proxy that routes Ethereum requests to different backend servers based on contract addresses.
 The system uses Hedera Consensus Service for secure route registration and includes cryptographic verification of contract ownership.
 It consists of three main packages: a common utilities package, a proxy server that acts as a JSON-RPC relay with dynamic routing, and a prover client that establishes secure route registration.

 ## Flow Overview